openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/api_tutorial.rst

         optimized_model,
         OptimizationParameters())

-To run NNCF accuracy-aware training, return model in the environment back, create NNCF task, output model and run optimization procedure:
+To run the NNCF accuracy-aware training, return model in the environment back, create NNCF task, output model and run optimization procedure:

 .. code-block::